prometheus-operator/prometheus-operator/Documentation/proposals/202605-web-basic-auth.md

 2. **Mutual TLS only.** Already supported via `WebTLSConfig`.
 Heavyweight for the common "I just want a password on the UI" use case.
 Not a replacement for basic auth.

-3. **Ingress-level auth.** Only protects perimeter traffic, leaving the in-cluster ClusterIP unauthenticated; and the most-used implementation (ingress-nginx) is being retired in March 2026 with no further security patches.
-See "Ingress-level auth is no longer a defensible answer" above.
+3. **Ingress-level auth, reverse-proxy sidecar, and similar proxy-based patterns.** All share the structural limitation that the Prometheus workload itself remains unauthenticated.
+See "Proxy-based workarounds share a structural limitation" above.

-4. **Operator-side bcrypt of plaintext.** Lets users supply plaintext in a Secret and have the operator hash it.
-Rejected because:
+4. **Operator-side bcrypt of every user's plaintext password.** Lets users supply plaintext for all entries in `basicAuthUsers` and have the operator hash them.
+Rejected for the general case because:
-   * Every reconcile would produce a fresh salt, causing a rolling restart on each reconcile, OR
+   * Every reconcile would produce a fresh salt, causing churn unless caches are maintained per entry.
-   * The operator would have to persist its own derived Secret and track whether the source changed — significantly more state machinery for marginal UX gain.
+   * The operator would have to persist its own derived state and track whether each source changed — significantly more state machinery for marginal UX gain.
+   * It exposes the operator to potential security issues that maintainers don't want to deal with.

+   Note: this proposal does perform operator-side bcrypt for the single `internalUser` credential in default mode (see "Internal user" above).
+The objections above are weaker when scoped to one credential with a cache keyed on the plaintext, and the pass-through mode lets organizations that want to avoid even this opt out.

+5. **Secret-as-user-list form for `basicAuthUsers`.** An alternative shape where the CR points at a Secret by name (e.g. `basicAuthUsersSecret: prom-users`) and the operator interprets every key in that Secret as a username and the corresponding value as that user's bcrypt hash.
+More ergonomic for organizations using GitOps with External Secrets Operator or similar tooling, where the user list naturally lives in one external store and is synced to a single Secret — with the per-entry form, the CR (or chart `values.yaml`) needs to keep a parallel list of key names in sync with the Secret's contents.

+   Rejected for v1 because:
+   * It diverges from the project pattern of `SecretKeySelector` for every credential reference.
+Adding a second pattern for one field increases API surface and maintenance burden.
+   * The same use case is addressable today via per-entry references plus chart templating, just less elegantly.
+   * There is no demand signal yet; choosing between possible conventions (one-key-per-user, htpasswd format, YAML list) is premature without observed usage.

+   The per-entry shape is forward-compatible with this addition: a `basicAuthUsersSecret` field can be added later as a mutually-exclusive alternative to `basicAuthUsers`, with the convention chosen based on observed usage.

-5. **Sidecar nginx / custom auth proxy.** What this proposal aims to make unnecessary.
+6. **Sidecar nginx / custom auth proxy.** What this proposal aims to make unnecessary.
 Mentioned only because it is what users do today.

 ## Action Plan